 - Infection of the joint is a rare but serious complication of arthrography and requires treatment with antibiotics.
 If you have symptoms of pain, swelling, red skin or fever three or more days after the arthrogram, please contact your physician.

-- After the procedure, your physician will receive a copy of your report within 24-48 hours, and he or she will be the one to give you the test results.
+After the procedure, your physician will receive a copy of your results to discuss with you.